The Department of Linguistics Diversity Statement

 In line with its mission to create and maintain a diverse community in which students, faculty and staff can thrive, free from any sort of harassment, intimidation, discrimination or retaliation, UNM Linguistics has appointed a graduate student who will assist the department in achieving its diversity goals each semester by serving as Diversity Liaison.
 The Diversity Liaison for the Fall 2018 semester is Ricardo Napoleão de Souza.
-Please send any questions or comments by sending an email message to firstname.lastname@example.org.
+Please send any questions or comments to email@example.com.

 AISS - American Indian Student Services: provides cultural and academic programming for American Indian students attending UNM in an effort to ensure their academic achievement and assist in the development of personal, cultural, and social success.